yiwang43/yiwang43/README.md

 # Hi, I'm Yi 👋

-I'm a computational social scientist using machine learning and data analysis to study urban inequality.
-Currently an MS student in [Computational Social Science](https://macss.uchicago.edu/) at the University of Chicago (May 2027), with a background in Sociology and Computer Science.
+I'm a computational social scientist using machine learning and data science to study urban inequality.
+Currently an MA student in [Computational Social Science](https://macss.uchicago.edu/) at the University of Chicago (May 2027), with a background in Sociology and Computer Science.

-I'm interested in how computational methods can surface patterns in social systems — particularly around urban services, crime, and economic mobility.

-📬 Open to **Summer 2026 data science & research analyst internships**
+📬 Open to **Summer 2026 Machine Learning & Data science & research analyst internships**
 📍 Based in Chicago, IL

 ---